sojs-coder/SoDB/README.md

 ```

 # Class `Database`
-## new Database(table_name, encrypt = false)
+## new Database(table_name, options)

 Creates a new Database instance.

 - `table_name`: the name of the table for the database.
 This will be used as the name of the directory in which the documents will be stored.
-- `encrypt`: a boolean value indicating whether the documents should be encrypted or not.
-If set to true, the documents will be encrypted using AES encryption with a key specified in the `SO_DB_KEY` environment variable.
+- `options`: JSON object to improve database performance and optimize for your use case.
+  - `encrypt`: defualt `false`.
+If true, data in the data base will be encypted using AES encrytion.
+Set an enviroment variable called `SO_DB_KEY` for this to work (do not share this with anyone, it will allow them to decrypt your database)
+  - `timeToCompress`: defualt `24`.
+The quantity of time (in hours) that an untouched document takes to compress.
+A document is considered touched when it is created, modified, or read from.

 ## addDoc(id, obj)